Frederick G. Creed: Later projects

 Canadian Coast Guard vessel Frederick G. Creed, using SWATH design pioneered by Creed.

 In July 1928 Creed & Company became part of IT&T and Creed retired in 1930, turning his attention to other less successful projects, including a mid-Atlantic "Sea Drome", first patented in 1919, and an unsinkable boat.
 He invented the SWATH (small-waterplane-area twin hull) before 1938, when he presented it to the British Admiralty, and was awarded a British patent for it in 1946.
 He died before it ever saw commercial development, the first vessel being launched by the Netherlands in 1968.

 Death

 Creed died at his home in Croydon in 1957 at the age of 86.

 Commemoration

-Creed's home at 20, Outram Road, Addiscombe, East Croydon, is marked with a commemorative English Heritage blue plaque, and the front wall also features a stone carved logo of the Creed Company.
+Creed's former home at 20, Outram Road, Addiscombe, East Croydon, is marked with a commemorative English Heritage blue plaque, erected in 1973.
+The front wall also features a logo of the Creed Company carved in relief in stone.

-The CCGS Frederick G. Creed, a SWATH vessel, is named after him.
+The CCGS Frederick G. Creed, a SWATH vessel launched in 1988, was named after him.
+It was taken out of service in 2020.